+Don’t walk your dog?
 What?
 Is this guy nuts?
 That is probably what you’re thinking right now.
 Well, let me explain what I mean.

 Also, dogs find pulling quite self-satisfying.
-It starts with the natural opposition reflex in all creatures.
-If your friend shoves you, you lean into him to not fall over, that is a natural opposition reflex.
-Dogs have that with leash-pulling.
-It may look unpleasant to you, but clearly, your dog doesn’t feel that way or he wouldn’t be doing it.
-A little bit of training can change that too.
-A skilled dog trainer will be able to teach you and your dog these skills in a few hours and soon your dog could have a full 6-ft leash (or more) to explore the walking path without pulling or making you trip.
+It starts with the natural opposition reflex in all creatures and grows into a challenge from there.
+Dogs love a good challenge.
+If your friend shoves you, you lean into him to not fall over.
+That is a natural opposition reflex.
+Dogs have that with leash-pulling when it starts.
+It may look unpleasant to you, but clearly, your dog doesn’t feel that way, or he wouldn’t be doing it.
+A bit of training can change that too.
+A skilled dog trainer will be able to teach you and your dog these skills in a few hours, and soon your dog could have a full 6-ft leash (or more) to explore the walking path without pulling or making you fall.
 Your furry family member will be so much happier.

 To be clear, I am not advocating letting your dog drag you down the street, or you are letting your dog on a retractable run wherever he wants and do whatever seems appealing.
 Quite the opposite.
 I am advocating training your dog to the point where he can earn more freedom.
 You’ll both be a lot happier!